How Warby Parker Disrupted the Eyewear Industry with a Direct-to-Consumer Model

 Expanding Offline: The Omnichannel Approach

-By combining online and offline channels, Warby Parker provided a seamless shopping experience that allowed customers to browse online and try on products in-store, or vice versa.
+By combining both online and offline channels, Warby Parker offered a seamless shopping experience.
+Customers could browse online and try on frames in-store, or vice versa.
+This omnichannel approach gave customers more flexibility while reinforcing their brand message. 🌍

 Customer-Centric Approach